pdgarden/nba-insights-engine/README.md

 <img src="assets/images/app_pipeline.png" alt="App workflow" style="border: 1px solid grey; border-radius: 8px;">

-For the Named Entity Recognition (NER) task, the system uses a LLM, but I am currently working on a fine-tuned auto-encoder model to replace it.

 # 5. Dataset

 The NBA database used is a duckdb database, generated using duckdb and dbt with this [repo](https://github.com/pdgarden/nba-stats).